mhornstein/DK-NLP/deployment/README.md

 ## The Application Deployment

-This section details the procedures for building and launching the application, leveraging Docker, Docker Compose, Kubernetes, and Helm.
+This section details the procedures for building and launching the application, leveraging Docker, Docker Compose, Kubernetes, Helm and Terraform.
 Each option is designed to cater to different deployment environments and requirements.

 ### 1. Dockerfile Usage